-Slip or colored clay string decoration on Japanese porcelain, in look not unlike 'cake frosting' in which a diluted clay has been used to give the piece a three dimensional appearance.
-Produced in Japan from the end of the 1800's until the mid 1900's reflecting the western interest in the exotic, of the late 19th century period.
-Over the time styles and materials changed.
+Moriage is also a common name on slip or colored clay string decoration, mostly on Japanese porcelain, in look not unlike 'cake frosting' in which a diluted clay has been used to give the piece a three dimensional appearance.
+Produced in Japan from the end of the 1800s until the mid 1900s reflecting the western interest in the exotic of the late 19th century period.
+Over the time styles and materials have changed.